Tap…tap…tap

 She shut the laptop the rest of the way and stood up, setting it on the nearby counter before heading toward the front door.

-Sierra peered through the peephole, moving her head slightly until her view landed on a small trolley waiting outside.
-A lightbulb flicked on over her head, she opened the door—only to be greeted by a smiling face drawn on a balloon.
+Sienna peered through the peephole, shifting her head slightly until her view landed on a small trolley waiting outside.
+A lightbulb practically flicked on over her head.
+She opened the door—only to be greeted by a smiling face drawn on a balloon.

 It was a delivery bot.

-A small flicker of amusement crossed her face watching it go.
+A small flicker of amusement crossed her face as she watched it go.
 Turning back inside, she closed the door and set the bags on the counter beside her laptop.

 Right when she was about to sit down, her bracelet buzzed against her skin.